lynstorm01/Pidev2025_Angular/README.md

 ## 🗂️ Keys (Branches)

-Each feature is developed in its own branch:
+Each feature is developed in angular and in its own branch:
 - `sinistre` – Manage claims and incident reports
 - `contract` – Manage user insurance contracts
 - `appointments` – Book and manage appointments